Allegations of cheating during the 1994 Formula One World Championship: Renewed allegations

-Hill was on pole position for the British Grand Prix after qualifying fastest.
+Hill was on pole position for the 1994 British Grand Prix after qualifying fastest.
 During the parade lap on the way to the starting grid, Schumacher, starting second, illegally overtook Hill.
 As a result of this maneuver, Schumacher was given a five-second penalty 27 minutes after the original incident.
-Schumacher never came into the pit lane to serve the penalty when originally given the penalty, and on lap 21, Schumacher was given the black flag.
-Schumacher stayed out on the circuit while Benetton team boss Briatore, along with Benetton technical director Tom Walkinshaw went to discuss it with Race Director Roland Bruynseraede, arguing that they had not been properly informed of the penalty.
+Schumacher never came into the pit lane to serve the penalty when originally given the penalty, and on lap 21 was given the black flag.
+Schumacher stayed out on the circuit while Benetton team boss Briatore, along with Benetton technical director Tom Walkinshaw went to discuss it with race director Roland Bruynseraede, arguing that they had not been properly informed of the penalty.
 Schumacher eventually served the time penalty on lap 27, finishing the race in second position behind Hill.

-After the British Grand Prix, Schumacher and Benetton were fined $25,000 for breaching the sporting regulations, with the FIA choosing to open an investigation surrounding the events at the race.
+After the British Grand Prix, Schumacher and Benetton were fined $25,000 for breaching Formula One sporting regulations, with the FIA choosing to open an investigation surrounding the events at the race.
 Joan Villadelprat, Benetton's team manager, stated that although they made a mistake at the race, the race stewards also made a mistake as Benetton was not notified within 15 minutes of the offence as specified by the regulations.

-The German Grand Prix brought up more controversy leading to further allegations of cheating by Benetton.
-During a pit stop, the Benetton car of Jos Verstappen was set on fire during refuelling as the fuel nozzle would not enter the car properly.
+The 1994 German Grand Prix brought up more controversy leading to further allegations of cheating by Benetton.
+During a pit stop, the Benetton car of Jos Verstappen caught fire during refuelling as the fuel nozzle would not enter the car properly.
 Verstappen suffered minor burns, with four of the Benetton mechanics also burned.
 Intertechnique, the company that manufactured the refuelling equipment for all the teams, was delegated by the governing body to examine the Benetton factory shortly after the German race.
 After Intertechnique's examination, a statement was released by the FIA, stating that "the [fuel] valve was slow to close because of the presence of a foreign body" and that a filter designed to eliminate any possible risk of fire had been removed.
 An estimate by an outside party stated that without the filter, fuel flowed into the car at a 12.5% faster rate than usual, saving one second per pit stop.

 Benetton issued a press release shortly after, announcing that they had contacted an "independent company specialising in accident investigation" to give opinions on the refuelling method.
 They also announced that a copy of the FIA report had been sent to Marriott Harrison, their legal advisers.
-The FIA announced, as a result of their findings, that Benetton would be summoned to a World Motor Sport Council meeting on October 19.
-On August 11, three days before the Hungarian Grand Prix, Intertechnique representatives said that no request had been sent from Benetton to remove the filter from the nozzle and that they would never authorise Benetton to remove the nozzle.
+As a result of their findings, the FIA announced that Benetton would be summoned to a World Motor Sport Council meeting on 19 October.
+On 11 August, three days before the 1994 Hungarian Grand Prix, Intertechnique representatives said that no request had been sent from Benetton to remove the filter from the nozzle and that they would never authorise Benetton to remove the nozzle.
 Benetton issued a press release on August 13, stating that there was a fault in the equipment provided by Intertechnique.